Pride is nigh, and what good is a story, if I don’t share more of it.

 That lady rightfully complained (I did say to her I was done helping her, called for a manager, to whom she began to lie-complain, natch; and I did tell her to keep it going, but like, totally in an Erika Jayne way that obviously didn’t translate – but when you know you know), but she also weaponized her privilege.
 In writing, via email, after she stewed on it for three days and decided she was offended enough.

 And don’t you know, girlfriend knew to veil her language so as to suggest I was a menace to her, making up an entire dialogue that didn’t happen (she trifled with a trained journalist, but I’m sure she must have pegged me as undereducated – the caucacity is real, as are the narratives they invent to make sense of us…), all to state that she wouldn’t be coming back to the store because she didn’t feel safe.
+What…a pathetic flex.

 Meanwhile, she had on sunglasses, a hoodie (I want to say I remember a mane of curly hair tamed by a grey-ish hoodie, half up, because as-little-as-possible was her look and vibe), and I noticed headphones – all of which contributed to her not understanding my greeting and my simple show-and-tell ask to use the shopping baskets designed and provided for the task of shopping in a supermarket, for fucking fuck’s sakes.
 (I swear, that last bit I said only in my head, and, maybe, a little with my smile.)
 Point is I couldn’t pick her out of a line-up.
 Not then, not now.
 And it was ugly to suggest I could be that untoward.

 My matter was simple enough – she said (and wrote, and lied); I said; and, clever minx, she got what she wanted (someone wasn’t raised right…), which was my ass on a platter.
 Me done and gone.
 I bet she probably wanted an apology.
-I had to write my statement of the incident purposefully using gender-neutral pronouns (oh you know the unapologetic bitch within came back by popular demand), so as not to prove her suggestions of misogyny.
+I had to write a statement of the incident purposefully using gender-neutral pronouns (oh you know the unapologetic bitch within came out by popular demand), so as not to prove her suggestions of misogyny.
 Wait, no. She said I was a danger to the community.

 It’s OK.
 She doesn’t know me.